 EBR School Board to vote on 'Smart Start' plan next Thursday

-During that meeting more than a 100 teachers and parents gathered to protest the proposed calender change.
-This causing a rift between officials with East Baton Rouge Parish's school board and a number of area teachers that has yet to be resolved.
+During the meeting, 100 teachers and parents gathered in protest, adamantly against the proposed calendar.
+The outspoken group highlighted the yet-to-be-resolved rift between officials with East Baton Rouge Parish's school board and a number of area teachers.

-Parents and students have also joined in the dispute, many siding with teachers in opposing a plan proposed by the Board's new Superintendent, Dr. Sito Narcisse.
+Parents and students also joined in the dispute, many siding with teachers in opposition to the plan crafted by the Board's new Superintendent, Dr. Sito Narcisse.

 The plan, known as 'Smart Start,' would have EBR schools back in session at the end of July and teachers returning to campus as early as July 19.